LakshyaGulenia/Linux-Commands/README.md

   Moves one directory back (to the parent directory).

 - **mv ../filename .**
   The first `..` refers to the source directory, and the second `.` refers to the current directory.
-This command is used to move files.
+This command is used to move files and rename file.

 # Additional Linux Commands & Shell Scripting